3 recommended wildlife locations.The species listed below are just a selection of those you may see.

-Yellowstone National Park is dominated by its forest covered mountains and, because of its location on the North American plate, also experiences volcanic activity in the form of geysirs, of which Old Faithful is the most famous.
-This relatively unique geography has attracted to over 60 different species of animal.
+Yellowstone National Park is dominated by its forest covered mountains and, because of its location on the North American plate, also experiences volcanic activity in the form of geysers, of which Old Faithful is the most famous.
+This relatively unique geography has attracted over 60 different animal species.

 Ideal for viewing: American black bear, Brown bear, Elk, Grey wolf, Puma

 Excellent for: Photography tours with Nick Garbutt, Bear watching, Birdwatching, Wolf watching

 Amidst stunning winter scenery, with hot springs and geysers, enjoy potential, and thrilling, close encounters with bison, and possibly wolves, as you experience one of North America’s finest wildlife habitats.